aeternity/protocol/CHANNELS.md

 - `sequence_number`
 - `closed`

+## Contracts

-## Contract execution
+### Contract execution

+Execution of a contract inside a state channel requires peers to be able to initialise a virtual machine to run their smart contracts in.

+When operating in co-signing mode, contracts might need to be written in a way to avoid the free option problem.

+### Initialisation

 ## Light node requirements

 ## Examples

-## Open

-- privacy at odds with long livedness if outsiders can tell with whom an entity is opening a state channel with, although remedied a bit if they are generic

-- What happens if both parties lose their state

-_ ***TODO***: consider Sprite constant lock time payments

 ## References